scottrbrtsn/scottrbrtsn.github.io/_posts/2024-11-07-our-cognitive-structures-a-philosophical-perspective.markdown

 ## Copernicus
 - The Catholic Church actually initially cooperated with Copernicus as he had a great relationship with the Church.
 - It was the protestants and poets who stalled the transmission and belief, saying a heliocentric view violated the Bible and was heresy.
-- I'm reminded of Heraclitus.
-Is it possible, under certain viewpoints, both are true?
 - Catholics, despite the Church having no official stance, eventually joined the masses against Copernicus.
 - His book and views were banned by Catholic leaders.
 - It took almost 300 years for the ban to be lifted.